Last updated on April 7th, 2023 at 10:25 am

 BEST FOR BOULDERING

 If you are looking for a comfortable indoor climbing shoe, then this might just be the perfect shoe.
-Not only is the Veloce Scarpa’s first indoor-specific climbing shoe, it’s also unbelievably comfortable.
+Not only is the Veloce Scarpa’s first indoor-specific climbing shoe, but it’s also unbelievably comfortable.

-While the shoe is billed as a beginner indoor shoe, the Veloce takes a very different approach from almost every other beginner shoe – it’s ridiculously soft and sensitive – offering unrivalled underfoot feedback.
+While the shoe is billed as a beginner indoor shoe, the Veloce takes a very different approach from almost every other beginner shoe – it’s ridiculously soft and sensitive – offering unrivaled underfoot feedback.
 The Veloce is arguably the closest you can get to climbing barefoot without ditching your shoes altogether.
 These properties have made the Veloce popular as a training/run-around shoe for intermediate and advanced climbers.

 The soft construction is just one of the many reasons why the Veloce is quite possibly one of the most comfortable climbing shoes ever made.
-One of the most unique features of the Veloce is it’s toe box shape, which Scarpa have dubbed as a ‘relaxed performance fit’.
+One of the most unique features of the Veloce is its toe box shape, which Scarpa has dubbed as a ‘relaxed performance fit’.
 This basically means that they have added extra space around your smaller toes, to stop that familiar cramming season synonyms with climbing shoes.

 All in all, I am a huge fan of the Veloce.
-I love the amazing sensitivity, sticky S-72 rubber and crazy comfort levels.
+I love the amazing sensitivity, sticky S-72 rubber, and crazy comfort levels.

-BEST FOR ALL-ROUNDERS
+BEST FOR SPORT

 Looking for a shoe that can do it all?
 Although the Oasi was designed with steep climbing in mind, this wonder shoe can handle anything you throw at it.
 Whether you are looking for a shoe that can edge on a dime, have you swinging through your steep boulder project, or smearing up a gym volume, the Oasi is the ultimate “quiver of one” climbing shoe.